PublioElio/School-42-Born2beroot/README.md

 ```
 $ sudo systemctl status lighttpd
 ```
-To check that lightspeed is working: in a browser on the host machine, connect to the following address and port: : [http://127.0.0.1:8080](http://127.0.0.1:8080).
+To check that lightspeed is working: in a browser on the host machine, connect to the following address and port (login into Wordpress): : [http://127.0.0.1:8080](http://127.0.0.1:8080).

-Now, check that PHP is correctly installed: [http://127.0.0.1:8080/info.php](http://127.0.0.1:8080/info.php)
+Now, check that PHP is correctly installedx: [http://127.0.0.1:8080/info.php](http://127.0.0.1:8080/info.php)
 ### Check PHP version
 ```
 $ php -v
 ```
 ## Fail2ban
-Fail2ban is a program that analyses server logs to identify and ban suspicious IP addresses.
+__Fail2ban__ is a program that analyses server logs to identify and ban __suspicious IP addresses__.
 If it finds multiple failed login attempts or automated attacks from an IP address, it can block it with the firewall, either temporarily or permanently.
 __Check Fail2ban__
 ```
 $ sudo systemctl status fail2ban